-Mercedes Global Performance in the first eleven months of the 2017 has been outstanding, up 11.1% with 1.91 million sales (not including Trucks and Bus) with a oustanding score in Latin America and Asia.
-The GLC advanced as second top model, behind the C Class.
+Mercedes Global Performance in the 2017 has been outstanding, up 8.5% with 2.5 million sales (not including Trucks and Bus) with a outstanding score in Latin America and Asia.
+The GLC advanced as third top model, behind the C and E Class.

 Mercedes is the global top seller among the automotive brands ranking as 10th in absolute.

 Following the shining 2010-2016 period, when sales improved almost 1.0 million units, from 1.3 million in the 2010 to 2.3 million in the 2016, performing a Compound annual growth rate (C.A.G.R) of 12.8% (versus the industry +4.6%), in the 2017 the growing speed was again more than double than the industry with 2.5 million sales, up 8.5% (not including Trucks and Bus).